 Date of payment and pay period covered by the paycheck

-Record retention requirements include maintaining payroll records and sales and purchase records for a minimum of three years.
+Record retention requirements include maintaining payroll records as well as sales and purchase records for a minimum of three years.
 Wage computation records are required to be kept for two years.
 This includes wage rate tables, work and time schedules, time cards, and records of deductions from or additions to wages.

 There are no specific reporting requirements under the FLSA.
 The only general obligation is to store the records either at the place of employment or central records office; and further to make the records open for inspection by designated government officials who may need access to the records.